nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 ## Update Your PR

-If the CI checks flag changes or if the maintainers request changes:
+If the CI checks fail or raise comments, or if the maintainers request changes:

 1. Make the requested changes on your local branch
 2. Commit the changes: `git commit -sm "fix: address review feedback"`